nlnzcollservices/harvester_manager/README.md

 ### g - Content Type (list)

-Used to steer the harevster choice.
-Choices are sub platform (e.g. TwitterAccount, or TwitterTweet)
+Used to steer the harvester choice by the manager tool.
+Choices are sub platform (e.g. TwitterAccount, or TwitterTweet).
+Each choice has a matching harvester function that does the work.

-The list of working harvesters is found in the `my_content_types_master.txt` in the git.
+The list of mostly working harvesters is found in the `my_content_types_master.txt` in the git.

-`FacebookVideo
+    FacebookVideo
     InstagramAccount
     InstagramItem
     InstagramLive
     TiktokVideo
-Tweet
+    TwitterTweet
     TwitterAccount
     VimeoVideo
     YoutubePlaylistYoutubeChannel
     YoutubeUser
     YoutubeVideo
     TwitchVideo
     TwitchAccount
     VimeoVideo
-VimeoChannel`
+    VimeoChannel

+Each manager instance has its own list of harvesters it supports, as specified in the file `my_content_types.txt` This file should be changed to ensure that each manager instance only harvests content the host machine is set up for, or as suits a division of labour.
+This means that many managers can be set up to work in one shared spreadsheet

 ### h - Link

-This is the magical URL. the start of any harvest.
+This is the triggering URL.
+The start of any harvest.
+Has to be correct for the content type selected.
+Technical details, especially around URL selection and subsequent harvest scope are found in the tehcnical read me in this git.

 ### i - Date range